CIS565-Fall-2013/Project2-Pathtracer/README.md

 -------------------------------------------------------------------------------

 My program was running fine when "Generate GPU Debug Information" was set to "Yes" but immediately stopped execution when it was set to "No".
 No changes in code.
+What is happening?

 ![Generate GPU Debug Information](https://raw.github.com/takfuruya/Project2-Pathtracer/master/1.png)